-In terms of this proposed site (T6/470), where it is a new application, based on the data provided during the initial licence application in consultations with NGOs and semi-state bodies, in addition to the detail provided in the Appropriate Assessments (specific to Aquaculture in Castlemaine Harbour (Marine Institute 2018 & 2019 and Niras 2018 & 2019), as well as existing species datasets (I-WeBS, NPWS & Inis) it is the considered opinion of the advisor that the implementation of a new aquaculture site in the Harbour could have a significant adverse effect on the conservation objectives of the SPA, in terms of disturbance (Noise/ Visual) and displacement of bird species listed as SCIs for the SPA (further outlined below) within which it is proposed to be sited.
+In terms of this proposed site (T6/458), where it is a new application, based on the data provided during the initial licence applications in consultations with NGOs and semi-state bodies, in addition to the detail provided in the Appropriate Assessments (specific to Aquaculture in Castlemaine Harbour (Marine Institute 2018 & 2019 and Niras 2018 & 2019), as well as existing species datasets (I-WeBS, NPWS & Inis); it is considered that the implementation of a new aquaculture site in the Harbour could have a significant adverse effect on the conservation objectives of the SPA, in terms of disturbance (Noise/ Visual) and displacement of bird species listed as SCIs for the SPA (further outlined below), within which it is proposed to be sited.

-Although the proposed site (T6/470) is located outwith of the High Tide roosts (access route via boat passes within 500m of several minor high tide roosts) for the birds considered a Species of Conservation Interest for Castlemaine Harbour SPA, it is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant effect on bird populations though displacement from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
+Although the proposed site is located outwith of the High Tide roosts for the birds considered a Species of Conservation Interest for Castlemaine Harbour SPA, it is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant adverse effect on populations through displacement from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
 Further consideration of this element is discussed in Section 6.5.4.